software-students-fall2024/3-python-package-this-package/README.md

 - early_stop: This mode stops the countdown immediately.
 10% probability.

 The function prints "Done!" after completing the countdown.

+__IMPORTANT__: every system shutdown function used in this package uses this timer function to perform a 20-second countdown.
+Therefore, IMMEDIATELY terminate your program to avoid the shutdown unless it is what you want.
+A convenient way to terminate your program is using Ctrl-C in the terminal.

 ### 4. Encoding and Decoding Strings